 When surgery does not go as planned, the results can be devastating.
-Depending on your particular circumstances, you might be entitled to financial compensation if you have sustained injuries from a surgical procedure.
-If a surgeon or attendant made an error, injured you, or put you in danger in any way, then they could be held responsible for medical malpractice.
+Depending on your particular circumstances, you might be entitled to financial compensation.
+Injuries from a surgical procedure, surgeon or attendant errors, or being put in danger in any way, could cause a medical professional to be responsible for medical malpractice.
 The medical practitioners in question could be ordered to compensate you for any expenses that you have incurred because of surgical complications.

 Pharmaceutical products can cause patients to encounter dangerous reactions.
-Any potential dangers should be made absolutely clear to a consumer, through labeling and through an initial pharmacist consultation.
+Any potential dangers should be made absolutely clear to a consumer through labeling and an initial pharmacist consultation.
 If you have been injured because of a pharmaceutical error, then you could be entitled to receive compensation from the party at fault.
-To learn more about holding the person responsible accountable for their negligence, discuss your situation with an experienced personal injury lawyer today.
+To learn more about holding the person responsible accountable for their negligence, call us to discuss your situation.

 Hospital negligence is a very serious threat to patients across the country.
 This type of negligence can take numerous forms, but commonly occurs when a practitioner disregards the needs or safety of a patient.
-Additional forms of hospital negligence can include, poor hiring decisions, misfiling of patient paperwork, misdiagnosis, among many others.
-If you think that you have been the victim of hospital negligence, speak with an experienced attorney at your earliest convenience.
+Additional forms of hospital negligence can include: poor hiring decisions, misfiling of patient paperwork, misdiagnosis, and others.
+If you think that you have been the victim of hospital negligence, call us to discuss your case.

 Probably.
 Premises liability includes cases of fires on public and/or private properties that were caused by a property owner or manager regarding basic fire safety regulations.
-Thus, if a property owner failed to make the property safe in the event of a fire, and you were injured as a result, then you are likely eligible to file a claim.
-The best way to determine whether you are eligible to pursue a lawsuit for your injuries or losses, however, is to speak with a lawyer from the Chris Mayo Law Firm.
+If a property owner failed to make the property safe in the event of a fire and you were injured as a result, then you are likely eligible to file a claim.
+The best way to determine whether you are eligible is to speak with a lawyer from the Chris Mayo Law Firm.

-If a product is dangerous in any way and caused you injury or illness as a result, then you could be due financial compensation.
-Texas has strict liability regarding product liability claims, meaning that a manufacturer, distributor, or designer can be held liable for the injuries a product occurs regardless of fault in many cases.
-As such, whenever you have suffered harm as a result of a product, you should explore your options for filing a product liability lawsuit.
+If a product is dangerous in any way and caused you injury or illness as a result, then you could receive financial compensation.
+Texas has strict liability regarding product liability claims, meaning that a manufacturer, distributor, or designer can be held liable for the injuries caused by a product.
+If you have suffered harm as a result of a product, you should explore your options for filing a product liability lawsuit.

 There are many questions that you could ask an attorney upon first meeting him or her, but the sheer number of possibilities can be overwhelming.
-Some questions that you may want to consider asking at the beginning in order to get a better feel for an attorney, though, include:
+Some questions that you may want to consider asking at the beginning in order to get a better feel for an attorney include: